openssl/openssl/INSTALL.md

 Enable and Disable Features
 ---------------------------

-Feature options always come in pairs, an option to enable feature `xxxx`, and and option to disable it:
+Feature options always come in pairs, an option to enable feature `xxxx`, and an option to disable it:

     [ enable-xxxx | no-xxxx ]